Recursions, Trains, Trees, and Combinatorial Rod Set Algebra: Rod Sets and Binomial Coefficients

 As we move from term to term in the sum, the number of rods in the underlying partition decreases by $b-a=2$, and the number of rods of length $b$ increases by $a=3$.
 The constant increases and decreases lead to the terms in the sum appearing on parallel diagonals in the triangle.
 Figure~\ref{fig:triangles} shows the diagonals for the Fibonacci and Padovan rod sets.
 When $R=[a,b]$ is primitive, the first diagonal with two terms is

 The two ways of writing this sum correspond to the dark diagonals in Figure~\ref{fig:triangles}.
 The first sum counts rods of length $b$ and the second rods of length $a$.
-Above the dark diagonal, the diagonal for $\tcount(n,[a,b]) = 0$ is empty (dashed in the figure) unless $n$ is a multiple of $a$ or $b$.
-Below the dark diagonal the train counts are positive.
 In practice, it's hard to draw the diagonals for large $a$.
 Hopkins \cite[Appendix A]{hopkins} shows similar diagrams.

 Theorem~\ref{thm:binomtcount} leads to some nice binomial identities.
 The train counts for $R=[1,1]$ are powers of two.
 The corresponding ``diagonals" are the rows of the triangle, providing another proof of the familiar identity